redhat-best-practices-for-k8s/certsuite/docs/data-collection.md

-# Collect Test Suite Results
+# Share Test Suite Results with Red Hat

 Your test suite results can be collected and stored in our [Collector](https://github.com/test-network-function/collector) database.